microsoft/OfflineCrashDumpUefi/README.md

 ## Future Directions

-At present, `OfflineDumpCollect` is available as a function in the OfflineDumpInternal library.
-In the future, the OfflineDumpInternal library will no longer be available.
+At present, `OfflineDumpCollect` is available as a function in OfflineDumpCollectLib.
+In the future, OfflineDumpCollectLib will no longer be available.
 Users should transition to using the `OfflineDumpCollect.efi` redistributable and invoking it using an `OfflineDumpCollectExecute` function.

 ## Contributing